hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-IF the D.G. &lt;CC190C-CONSIGNMENT-LOCATION OF GOODS-ADDRESS&gt; is PRESENT<br />
+IF the D.G. &lt;CC190C-CONSIGNMENT-LOCATION OF GOODS-ADDRESS&gt; is PRESENT
-THEN &lt;CC190C-CONSIGNMENT-LOCATION OF GOODS-ADDRESS.Country shall be EQUAL to the<br />
-country code (first two characters) in the &lt;CC190-CUSTOMS OFFICE OF DEPARTURE.Reference<br />
+THEN &lt;CC190C-CONSIGNMENT-LOCATION OF GOODS-ADDRESS.Country shall be EQUAL to the country code (first two characters) in the &lt;CC190-CUSTOMS OFFICE OF DEPARTURE.Reference number&gt;
-number&gt;<br />
-ELSE<br />
+ELSE
-IF the D.G. &lt;CC190C-CONSIGNMENT-LOCATION OF GOODS-POSTCODE ADDRESS&gt; is<br />
+IF the D.G. &lt;CC190C-CONSIGNMENT-LOCATION OF GOODS-POSTCODE ADDRESS&gt; is
-PRESENT<br />
+PRESENT
-THEN &lt;CC190C-CONSIGNMENT-LOCATION OF GOODS-POSTCODE ADDRESS.Country&gt; shall be<br />
-EQUAL to the country code (first two characters) in the &lt;CC190-CUSTOMS OFFICE OF<br />
+THEN &lt;CC190C-CONSIGNMENT-LOCATION OF GOODS-POSTCODE ADDRESS.Country&gt; shall be EQUAL to the country code (first two characters) in the &lt;CC190-CUSTOMS OFFICE OF DEPARTURE.Reference number&gt;
-DEPARTURE.Reference number&gt;

 **Technical Description**